-After the diagnosis of PNALD is made, patients who are followed by the Clinical Nutrition Service (CNS) or General Surgery Program, in conjunction with the patient's primary physician, will contact Dr. Puder or Dr. Duggan and an evaluation will be performed.
-Cases may also include referrals of patients with PNALD from other healthcare facilities or self-referrals.
+After the diagnosis of PNALD is made, patients who are followed by the Department of Surgery, in conjunction with the patient's primary physician, will contact Dr. Jones and an evaluation will be performed.
+Cases may also include referrals of patients with PNALD from other healthcare facilities or self-referrals upon transfer to our institution.
 If the patient's parents or guardians agree to participate in the study, informed consent will be obtained.
 The history of present illness and past medical history will be reviewed with the guardian and pertinent demographic and medical information will be recorded on data collection forms.
 This form will be used to record all laboratory results, nutritional history, and descriptions of any liver biopsies performed.